 Sue: Trust me, it’s worth repeating.

-General Williams threatens to use a mind probe on the Doctor…
+General Williams (aka Eric Cantona) wants to use a mind probe on the Doctor.

 I’m sorry, I couldn’t help myself.

 Me: You have absolutely no idea.
-Actually, we could push the boat out by playing two different Frontier in Space drinking games at the same time: we have to take a shot every time somebody mentions a mind probe as well.
-We may require medical attention once this is over.
+Actually, we could push the boat out and play two Frontier in Space drinking games at the same time, if you can handle it: we have to take a shot every time someone mentions a mind probe, as well.

-To pass the time, the Doctor regales Jo with a tale about the time he met a purple horse with yellow spots.
+The Doctor tells Jo about the time he once met a purple horse with yellow spots.

 Sue: Now that’s an episode I’d like to see.

-When he is questioned, the Doctor claims that he has never been employed by anyone in his entire life.
+The Doctor says he’s never been employed by anyone in his life.

-Sue believes that General Williams is “definitely in on it” (whatever “it” is).
-Incredibly, she also believes that the actor playing him (Michael Hawkins) exudes enough menace to be the big man himself.
+Sue believes that General Williams is “definitely in on it” (whatever it is), and she thinks the actor who plays him (Michael Hawkins) exudes enough menace to be the big man himself.

 Sue: Is this bloke the Master?
-Is this a new Master who has regenerated between stories?
+Is this a new Master who’s regenerated between stories?
 Or maybe an old Master?
 They could do that if they wanted to, couldn’t they?
 That would be a shock.
 Instead of The Three Doctors you could have The Two Masters.
 Am I close?

-Sue: I love the Draconians’ flat.
-The Draconians have great interior designers.
-It’s very bright and airy.
-Maybe Habitat make a big comeback in the future?
+Sue: I love the Draconians’ flat; they have great interior designers.
+It’s bright and airy.
+Maybe Habitat make a comeback in the future?
 It’s possible.
 Actually, I bet this looks more believable now than it did back in the 1970s.
 This reeks of the 1970s.

-And then a strange whining sound is played into the prison…
+A strange whining sound is piped into the prison.

 Sue: It’s a hard life being President of Earth.
 Actually, I don’t like this scene.
 It implies that she cares more about her nails than she does the Draconian threat.

 Sue: I love her shoes, though.
-They’re very trendy right now.
+Her shoes are very trendy right now.

-After what feels like weeks of build-up, the Doctor is finally subjected to a Mind Probe.
+After what feels like weeks of build-up, the Doctor is finally subjected to the mind probe.

-The Doctor decides to gloat at the mind probe’s ineffectiveness (a word that Jon Pertwee couldn’t say in real life).
+The Doctor mocks the mind probe’s ineffectiveness (a word Jon Pertwee couldn’t possibly say in real life).

-Sue: Shoot him in the kneecaps – that’ll wipe the smug grin off his face.
+Sue: Shoot him in the kneecaps – that will wipe the smug grin off his face.
 Or threaten him with a DNA paternity test.

-The authorities decide to pack him off to a penal colony on the Moon instead.
+The authorities pack him off to a penal colony on the Moon instead.

 Sue: Is it Guantanamo Bay in space?
-We are going to need a very big drink when he gets banged-up there.
+We’re going to need a very large drink when he gets banged-up there.

-Me: Are will still playing the Frontier in Space drinking game?
-I’m still dealing with the hangover from yesterday.
+Me: Are we still playing the Frontier in Space drinking game?
+I’m still recovering from yesterday’s hangover.

 Sue: You wimp.

-Meanwhile, back on Earth, the Ambassador for Sirius IV demands custody of the Doctor and Jo.
-There’s just one tiny problem – the Ambassador is none other than…
+Back on Earth, the Ambassador for Sirius IV demands custody of the Doctor and Jo.
+There’s just one tiny problem: the Ambassador is none other than…

-Me: I love how the Master doesn’t even warrant a cliffhanger.
-He just waltzes into the scene in the middle of a wide shot.
+Me: I love how the Master doesn’t even warrant a cliffhanger any more.
+He just waltzes into the scene in a wide shot.

 Sue: I quite like that.
 It’s subtle.

-Me: But do we really want the programme to be subtle at this point?
+Me: But do we want the programme to be subtle at this point?

-Sue: To be honest, I’m less interested in the story now that the Master has turned up.
-The story felt quite fresh up until then.
-Now I’m just waiting for him to **** it all up.
-I wonder who he’s working with this time?
-It can’t be the Daleks.
-Even he isn’t that stupid.
+Sue: To be honest, I’m less interested in this story now that the Master’s turned up.
+It felt quite fresh up until then.
+Now I’m just waiting for him to **** it up.
+I wonder who he’s working with this time… It can’t be the Daleks, surely?
+Even the Master isn’t that stupid.

-The Doctor quickly ingratiates himself into the colony’s escape committee.
+The Doctor joins the penal colony’s escape committee.

-Sue: The Doctor has been reduced to drinking out of a cup designed for a toddler.
+Sue: The Doctor’s been reduced to drinking out of a cup that’s been designed for a toddler.
 In a pair of blue pyjamas.
-This is not one of his better days.
+Yeah, this isn’t one of his better days.

-The episode draws to a close with a botched escape attempt that leaves the Doctor trapped in a room with no oxygen.
+The episode ends with a botched escape attempt that leaves the Doctor trapped in a room with no oxygen.

-Sue: The story is beginning to lose a bit of momentum, but I’ve seen worse.
-The drinking probably helps.top
+Sue: The story is beginning to lose momentum, but I’ve seen worse.
+The drinking definitely helps.

 Sue: It’s Battle of the Beards!

-Sue is referring to scene where the prison governor and the Master duke it out for custody of the Doctor.
+The prison governor and the Master are fighting for custody of the Doctor.

 Sue: The governor can’t stop fondling his whiskers.
-I think he might have goatee envy.
-The Master wins this round.
+I think he might have goatee envy, because the Master definitely wins this round.

-Sue: This is the best cell that we’ve seem so far, and I am becoming quite the expert.
+Sue: This is the best cell we’ve seen so far, and I’m becoming quite the expert.
 You can actually film around this one.
 I’m guessing that we’ll be spending a fair amount of time in this particular cell.

-The Doctor wonders who the Master could be working with this time.
+The Doctor wonders who the Master is working with this time.

-Sue: Yeah, who is the Master going to be betrayed by this time?
+Sue: Yeah, who’s the Master going to be betrayed by this time?
 Is it the Cybermen?
 Or the Yeti?
-They are hyping it up, whoever it is.
+They’re hyping it up, whoever it is.

 Sue: So no knocking one out before you go to sleep!

-As the Master pilots the ship, he decides to eavesdrop on his captives.
+The Master decides to eavesdrop on his captives.

 Sue: I notice that the Master doesn’t have any porn on his dashboard.
 He’s a class act.